dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 # Enhanced-R-CNN-Object-Detection

 Enhanced object detection method using simplified Python-caffe implementation of R-CNN.
-This implementation optimizes the bounding
+This implementation optimizes the bounding box proposal with Pythonized BI